Slow Looking Skip to main content

 Henry Ossawa Tanner (1859-1937), 'At the Gates (Flight into Egypt),' c.1926-1927, oil on panel, 26 11/16 x 19 1/16 inches.
 Brigham Young University Museum of Art, purchased with funds provided by Stanford C. Stoddard, 2019.

-Changing perspective can lead to the discovery of small details and large patterns.
-Alter your physical proximity to an artwork, as well as your vantage point.
+Changing physical perspective can lead to the discovery of small details and large patterns.
+Alter your proximity to an artwork, as well as your vantage point.

 Compare and Contrast